 The budgetary comparison and related disclosures are reported as required supplementary information.
-During the year ended June 30, 2020, expenditures in the non-instructional function area exceeded the budgeted amounts.

 Management Estimates

 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.